 Myth No. 2: Mesothelioma Is a Lung Cancer

-Pleural mesothelioma shares the closest resemblance to lung cancer, but even this form of mesothelioma is not lung cancer.
-The disease forms in the pleura, which is a protective membrane that separates the lungs from your chest wall.
-Pleural mesothelioma can metastasize to the lungs but does not form there, which excludes it from being considered lung cancer.
+Mesothelioma is not a lung cancer, but one type of mesothelioma is similar to lung cancer.
+Pleural mesothelioma forms in the pleura, which is a protective membrane that separates the lungs from your chest wall.
+Pleural mesothelioma can metastasize to the lungs but does not form there, which is why it’s not lung cancer.

 Myth No. 3: Mesothelioma Only Affects the Lungs

 Mesothelioma affects much more than just the lungs.
-Peritoneal mesothelioma forms in the lining around the abdominal cavity, which includes many organs.
-Your diaphragm, heart, appendix, intestines, colon, pancreas, gallbladder, liver and testicles may also be at risk when mesothelioma forms.
+Pleural mesothelioma spreads to the lungs first, usually, but it can also reach the heart, abdomen, esophagus, and more.
+Peritoneal mesothelioma forms in the lining around the abdominal cavity, which includes the spleen, liver, pancreas, stomach, gallbladder, and more.

 Myth No. 4: Mesothelioma Is Contagious